noam99moyal/noam99moyal/README.md

 <h1>I'm Noam</h1>

 Started as a content creator in web3, now working on growing adoption across the [Stacks](https://x.com/Stacks)/Bitcoin ecosystem.
-Alongside that, I'm deep into AI and agentic tooling — not just for crypto — building skills and workflows for whatever I'm working on.
+Alongside that, I'm deep into AI and agentic tooling building skills and workflows for whatever I'm working on.

 ---